nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ### 4. Troubleshooting project setup

-**Problem: Eclipse reports compile errors after new commits are pulled from Git**
+* Problem: Eclipse reports compile errors after new commits are pulled from Git

-* Reason: Eclipse fails to recognize new files that appeared due to the Git pull.
+    > * Reason: Eclipse fails to recognize new files that appeared due to the Git pull.
-* Solution: Refresh the project in Eclipse:<br>
+    > * Solution: Refresh the project in Eclipse:
   Right click on the project (in Eclipse package explorer), choose `Gradle` -> `Refresh Gradle Project`.

-**Problem: Eclipse reports some required libraries missing**
+* Problem: Eclipse reports some required libraries missing

-* Reason: Required libraries may not have been downloaded during the project import.
+    > * Reason: Required libraries may not have been downloaded during the project import.
-* Solution: [Run tests using Gradle](UsingGradle.md) once (to refresh the libraries).
+    > * Solution: [Run tests using Gradle](UsingGradle.md) once (to refresh the libraries).

 <br>